 The Wisconsin Neurological Society joins with the AAN to support legislation to address ongoing work force shortages in Neurology.
-Strategies include physician reimbursement, wellness, and immigration.
+Strategies include physician reimbursement, wellness, and maintaining adequate physician pipeline.

 Background

 Neurology leaders are committed to maintaining adequate access to care.
 The national and state workforce is aging as demand for our services increases.